Hurricane Eta and Iota quick facts

 Man walks amongst widespread destruction in the Bahamas in 2019, following hurricane Dorian

-How many Hurricanes were there in 2020?
+How many hurricanes were there in 2020?

 When the regular list of 21 names ended with Tropical Storm Wilfred in September 2020, the Greek alphabet was used.